Introduction

 d8 v restart Restart Restart the VM

-d8 v evict Evict Migrate the VM to another, arbitrary node
+d8 v evict Evict Migrate the VM to another host

-The configuration of a virtual machine can be modified at any time after the VirtualMachine resource is created.
-However, how these changes are applied depends on the current phase of the virtual machine and the nature of the changes.
+You can change the configuration of a virtual machine at any time after the VirtualMachine resource has been created.
+However, how these changes are applied depends on the current phase of the virtual machine and the nature of the changes made.

-You can make changes to the virtual machine’s configuration using the following command:
+Changes to the virtual machine configuration can be made using the following command:

 d8 k edit vm linux-vm

-If the virtual machine is in a stopped state (.status.phase: Stopped), the changes will take effect as soon as it is started.
+If the virtual machine is in a shutdown state (.status.phase: Stopped), the changes made will take effect immediately after the virtual machine is started.

-If the virtual machine is running (.status.phase: Running), the method of applying the changes depends on their type:
+If the virtual machine is running (.status.phase: Running), the way the changes are applied depends on the type of change:

 Configuration block How changes are applied